aleck31/auto-draw-io/docs/ai-providers.md

 # AI Provider Configuration

-This guide explains how to configure different AI model providers for next-ai-draw-io.
+This guide explains how to configure different AI model providers for auto-draw-io.

 ## Quick Start